 During this year I began collecting the articles, books, websites, and podcasts that helped - even a little bit - and saving them to share with others.
 This post is the culmination of those resources that I've collected while in year one of my grief journey.

 This is not an exhaustive list.
 If you're in the same spot I was, you'll gather your own list.
 You'll figure out what works for you (and what doesn't).
 My hope is that this list helps at least one person who was in my terrible position, feel less lost and less alone.
-I'm working on creating a list of resources for those supporting someone who has lost a loved one.

 The Dinner Party is a community of mostly 20- and 30-somethings who've each experienced significant loss.
 We get together over potluck dinners to talk about the ways in which it continues to affect our lives and how to thrive in #LifeAfterLoss.